absinthe-graphql/absinthe/guides/context-and-authentication.md

 end
 ```

-A query we might want would look like
+A query we might want could look like:

 ```graphql
 {